 Even without eating, our bodies need a small, constant supply of insulin for normal daily living, which is referred to as "basal" insulin.
 In people without diabetes, the pancreas continuously delivers this basal insulin.
-For people using the Omnipod DASH® System, the Pod mimics a healthy pancreas by delivering basal insulin at the rate that you program into the PDM.
+For people using the Omnipod DASH System, the Pod mimics a pancreas of a person without diabetes by delivering basal insulin at the rate that you program into the PDM.
 Approximately 50% of a person's total daily insulin dose typically comes from basal insulin delivery; the remaining 50% typically comes from bolus doses.

-This section describes the Omnipod DASH® System's two modes for delivering continuous basal insulin: Basal Programs and temp basals.
+This section describes the Omnipod DASH System's two modes for delivering continuous basal insulin: Basal Programs and temp basals.